-RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than ten per cent worse than the benchmark target on a moving annual average basis.
+Franchised passenger RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than 20 per cent worse than the benchmark target on a moving annual average basis.

-Freight and charter RUs may also select an incident cap in exchange for paying an Access Charge Supplement.
-This provides certainty to the RU of its maximum liability for each incident under the performance regime.
+Freight and charter RUs may also select an incident cap (a cap which limits the RUs financial liability under Schedule 8) in exchange for paying an Access Charge Supplement.
+Freight and charter RUs may either select an option which completely caps their maximum financial liability for each incident under the performance regime, or they may select an option which limits their exposure to 30 per cent of the cost of the incident above their selected incident cap.
 Freight and charter RUs also have annual caps, which limits their liability through the performance regime on a yearly basis.
+The annual cap is reciprocal, so Network Rail's maximum annual liability is also limited to the same amount.

-For freight RUs, the Network Rail and freight operator payment rates are common across all freight operators, reflecting the cost incurred by freight operators as a result of lateness and cancellations, and the cost imposed on Network Rail as a result of third party delay.
-For charter RUs, the Network Rail and charter operator payment rates are common across all charter operators, as in the freight performance regime.
+For freight RUs, the Network Rail and freight operator payment rates are common across all freight operators, reflecting the desire to retain simplicity in the freight Schedule 8 regime.
+For charter RUs, the Network Rail and charter operator payment rates are also common across all charter operators.